devpipe/schema_provider/README.md

-# Provider
+# Schema Provider

-The `Provider` module is designed to simplify the process of creating RESTful CRUD routes for Ecto schemas in a Plug-based Elixir application.
+The `Schema Provider` module is designed to simplify the process of creating RESTful CRUD routes for Ecto schemas in a Plug-based Elixir application.
 It automatically generates routes for listing, showing, creating, updating, and deleting resources, and also allows for custom route definitions.

 ## Installation